cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 As indications of an internalized secure base become more consistent and vivid in a patient's IPF experience, they will report greater security in their daily life.
 The therapist reinforces these experiences by mirroring and amplifying positive emotions and sensations.
 New scenes are suggested to help patients apply the feeling of security to various situations in their lives.

-**Patient**: In classes I often want to say something, but I get too nervous and I just stay silent.
+- **Patient**: In classes I often want to say something, but I get too nervous and I just stay silent.
-**Therapist**: Yes, you’ve been wanting to express yourself in classes.
+- **Therapist**: Yes, you’ve been wanting to express yourself in classes.
 Now really tune in to the secure feeling; really tune in to that feeling, and let me know when you’re feeling it really clearly.
-Patient: I’m feeling it.
+- **Patient**: I’m feeling it.
-**Therapist**: Good.
+- **Therapist**: Good.
 Now, with this secure feeling really present, imagine being in class.
 And when you are imagining yourself in class, feeling secure and comfortable, let me know.
-**Patient**: Okay, I’m there.
+- **Patient**: Okay, I’m there.
-**Therapist**: Wonderful.
+- **Therapist**: Wonderful.
 Now, just feel yourself there in class, feeling secure and comfortable, coming to feel it even more clearly.
 And when you’re ready, imagine yourself feeling ready to raise your hand to say something.

 This process continues as the patient imagines each step toward the desired action in the context of an inner, felt experience of a secure base.